Quantum entanglement of quarks exists, the LHC has just demonstrated it

 Decay products of a pair of top quark and antiquark

 This did not prevent the researchers, analyzing with the LHC’s giant Atlas detector the secondary products of the decay of the top pairs, to highlight the phenomenon of entanglement with top quarks and antiquarks.
-The secondary products decay in particular directions of space and by measuring the particle flows in these directions, we could go back to the initial quantum state of the quark pairs.
+The secondary products decay in particular directions of space and by measuring the particle flows in these directions, we might go back to the initial quantum state of the quark pairs.
 The data used in the new Atlas measurements were obtained from 13 TeV collisions collected between 2015 and 2018.
-This means that researchers could explore territory with energy scales of more than 12 orders of magnitude, so a trillion times superior to classic laboratory experiments like those carried out by Nobel Prize winner Alain Aspect and his colleagues in the early 1980s.
+This means that researchers might explore territory with energy scales of more than 12 orders of magnitude, so a trillion times superior to classic laboratory experiments like those carried out by Nobel Prize winner Alain Aspect and his colleagues in the early 1980s.

 The measured entanglement signal exceeded 5 sigmas, which is another way of saying that there is almost a one in a million chance that it is a fictitious signal produced by statistical fluctuations in the giant detector.